Shaker (laboratory)

 A shaker is a piece of laboratory equipment used to mix, blend, or agitate substances in a tube or flask by shaking them.
 It is mainly used in the fields of chemistry and biology.
 A shaker contains an oscillating board that is used to place the flasks, beakers, or test tubes.
-Although the magnetic stirrer has lately come to replace the shaker, it is still the preferred choice of equipment when dealing with large volume substances or when simultaneous agitation is required.
+Although the magnetic stirrer has lately come to replace the shaker, it is still the preferred choice of equipment when dealing with large volume substances, when simultaneous agitation is required or when stirring bar could destroy delicate content like living cells.

 Types

 Vortex shaker

 Invented by Jack A. Kraft and Harold D. Kraft in 1962, a vortex shaker is a usually small device used to shake or mix small vials of liquid substance.
 Its most standout characteristic is that it works by the user putting a vial on the shaking platform and turning it on; thus, the vial is shaken along with the platform.
 A vortex shaker is very variable in terms of speed adjustment, for the shaking speed can be continuously changed while shaking by turning a switch.